 The Myra Falls ore bodies occur in the Myra formation of the Sicker Group.
 The Sicker group is the oldest stratigraphic unit recognized on Vancouver Island.

-The Myra formation is composed of variable sequences of differentiated and bedded volcanics, and sediments are volcanic greywacke with interbedded argillite and chert.
-(Walker)
+The Myra formation is composed of variable sequences of differentiated and bedded volcanics, and sediments are volcanic greywacke with inter-bedded argillite and chert.

 In the Lynx-Myra-Price system, sedimentary massive sulfide lenses occur within or on the top contact of the host rhyolite beds.
 The HW system is also a sedimentary massive sulfide lens but is substantially larger than the Lynx-Myra-Price system and is located at the base of a rhyolite bed some 800 to 1000 feet stratigraphically lower than the Lynx-Myra-Price system.
-The orientation of the different ore zones with each other and the Myra Valley is shown in Figure 1.